-The UCC offers mental health counseling services to all *qualifying part-time and full-time SLU students, including undergraduate, graduate, law and medical students.
-These services can be offered in-person and/or virtually to accommodate student need and preference.
+The University Counseling Center offers mental health counseling services to all *qualifying part-time and full-time Saint Louis University students, including undergraduate, graduate, law and medical students.
+These services can be offered in-person and/or virtually to accommodate student needs and preference.

 Counseling services are provided by highly trained mental health professionals who can address the following concerns:

 - Attention/concentration problems

 - Adjustment problems

 - Family of origin concerns